Syllabus: Fall 2013

 |Mid-term exam assigned

-(*) Students gathered in three groups (Groups 1, 2 & 3) take turn participating in three different field trips: Visit of the local wastewater treatment plant, campus tour of energy-efficient buildings, and tour of the Dartmouth Organic Farm.
+(*) Students gathered in three groups (Groups 1, 2 & 3) take turn participating in three different field trips: Guided tour of the local wastewater treatment plant, campus tour of energy-efficient buildings, and visit to the Dartmouth Organic Farm.